yquake2/yquake2/README.md

 On Windows a MinGW environment is needed.
-A preinstalled environment with all dependencies can be found at http://deponie.yamagi.org/quake2/windows/build/ Just extract it into C:\MinGW\ and start either the 32 bit or 64 bit version through *C:\MinGW\MSYS32* or *C:\MinGW\MSYS64*.
+A preinstalled environment with all dependencies can be found at http://deponie.yamagi.org/quake2/windows/build/ Just extract it into C:\MSYS2\ and start either the 32 bit or 64 bit version through *C:\MSYS2\msys32.exe* or *C:\MSYS2\msys64.exe*.
 With the preinstalled MinGW environment GNU Make is highly recommended, CMake requires further configuration.
 At this time Yamagi Quake II can't be compiled with Microsoft Visual Studio.